 Stan Gajda adds:

-During the early 1990's the starboard wingtip of this aircraft was donated to the Australian War Memorial.
-The item was accessioned as AWM ID REL34222.
+During the 1990s the starboard wingtip of this aircraft was donated to the Australian War Memorial (AWM).
+The item was accessioned as REL34222.

-Other sources incorrectly state this aircraft escaped from Batavia during the Japanese invasion and was pressed into service with the RAAF.
+Other sources incorrectly state this Buffalo escaped from Batavia during the Japanese invasion and was pressed into service with the RAAF.

 ADF Serials - Buffalo A51-5

 CWGC - James Austin, 404699

 Oz @ War - Crash of a Buffalo at Derby on 25 September 1942

 AWM Brewster Buffalo A51-5 : Wing Tip (starboard)

 Are you a relative or associated with any person mentioned?